wohshon/openshift-infinispan-cross-site-demo/index.md

 ## Red Hat DataGrid / Infinispan Cross Site demo on Openshift Container Platform

+**Updated for On-premise setup**

 This is to document a demo setup for 2 cross site infinispan clusters deployed on 2 Openshift Container Platform.
 In today's context of multi, hybrid cloud deployments,  I am particularly interested in seeing workloads deployed across multiple 'clouds', especially where states can be preserved; so that we can leverage on the capabilities to explore load distribution or failover usecases.

+This was tested on 2 Openshift Container Platform clusters in AWS (using the `LoadBalancer` connector), as well as 2 on premise clusters (using the `NodePort` connector).

 This demo uses Red Hat's distribution of the opensource **Infinispan** in-memory cache and **Kubernetes** platform; namely: